GuusSeldenthuis/JavaBlockchain/README.md

 ## Features
 * Unlimited data-size.
 * Clean and simple implentation of a blockchain *without* currency/payments as main-feature.
-* Simple difficulty system for mining the right block-hash.
-(To be removed)

-## ToDo
 * No proof-of-work system.
 (Just submit a block with valid hash)

+## ToDo
 * Simple http server for sending and receiving generated blocks.
 * Plain-text block storage within the file-system.

+### Side-notes
+* Valid block hashes start with at least 2 zeros.
+* Everything is still a work-in-progress and probably will be in the upcoming months.